 - Women with obesity – 0.4mg/day ↑

 Years 1 to 9 of the UK National Diet and Nutrition survey show a downward trend in folate intakes – especially amongst girls aged 11 to 18 years.
-Again for red blood cell folate there was a 19 percentage point increase amongst those aged 11 to 18 years – indicating risk of anaemia.
-Results also showed that folate intakes increased with income.
+For red blood cell folate there was a 19 percentage point increase amongst those aged 11 to 18 years – indicating risk of anaemia.
+Results showed that folate intakes increased with income.

 Amongst women of childbearing age the proportion with a red blood cell folate concentration suggestive of increased risk of neural tube defects (should pregnancy occur) increased from around 2/3s in 2008/9 to almost 90% in 2016/17.
 The outstanding question here is why?